coder-mike/monorepo-issue/readme.md

 const timeout: NodeJS.Timeout = setTimeout(() => {}, 1000);
 ```

 The build fails because the type definition for `setTimeout` in the client is resolving to the node.js type definition (./node_modules/@types/node/timers.d.ts) rather than the browser type definition, despite the `"lib": ["ES2022", "DOM"]` line in the client's `tsconfig.json`.
+The `./node_modules/@types` package exists because it's a devDependency of the server package, but because an `npm install` is installing it into the root `node_modules`, it's also visible to the client which is causing a conflict.

 ## Steps to reproduce